swaibar/hodejs-currency-rates/readme.md

 * first POST API call to create a user tested via PostMan
 * second GET API call to get user data
+* completed user serverice, now move on to tokens for authentication

 ### todo
  * html5 dates are not friendly (or respecting min/max) so replace with month/year dropdowns